 New technology partners

 Finding a suitable technological solution for your event takes time to investigate it before making the deal.
 Better measure nine times before the cut.
 Don’t believe sales talk but demand real-life demos and access to previous events.
 Make sure you understand if the promised features are out of the box or will be created specially.
 It is a different project to create event software as a software development project compared to buying a solution that is already there.
-For the event organizer, it means days of extra effort and tons of grey hair.
+For the conference organizers, it means days of extra effort and tons of grey hair.

 From now, you can connect partners and create new professional relations during events with the expo.
 Learn more about the new Worksup feature in the new article.